gbdev/gbdev.github.io/website/guides/lyc_timing.md

 This won't often prove especially useful though, because you never take any time during HBlank to actually do any register writes.
 However, you could use this if your routine has a case where it realizes that nothing actually needs to be written, and you can exit earlier.

-From those two diagrams, you'll see that the 22 cycles of worst-case HBlank is the time you can use to write to any PPU registers, pop your registers back, and then exit with reti.
+From those two diagrams, you'll see that the 22 cycles of worst-case HBlank is the time you can use to write to any PPU registers, pop your registers back, and then exit with `reti`.
 These 22 cycles are cycle 88 through cycle 109, inclusive.

 What if I told you that you could actually have your handler take only 86 cycles?
 Well, you can!